Know your cuts

 This wonderful piece of boneless porc is perfect for roasting and creates a meal fit for any special occasion.
 Typically, the loin is rolled up and tied with string to ensure overall evenness when cooking.
 The tenderloin cut is renowned for being the most expensive yet tender part of the pig.

-The belly of the pig provides some of the most popular and important cuts of porc.
-From bacon to sausages and spare ribs, the belly is the most fruitful part of the pig.
-It is a fattier cut and can be diced for frying, used for steaks and rolled up to roast.
+From bacon to sausages and spare ribs, the belly is the most fruitful part of the pig and provides some of the most popular cuts of porc.
+It is a fattier cut and can be diced for frying, used for steaks and rolled up for roasting.

 This cut comes from the back leg of the pig and although usually made into hams, its leanness makes it perfect for roasting.
 It’s one of the most expensive cuts of porc but produces great crackling!